Whether you’re interested in family planning or simply want to practice safer sex, contraception advice can be very

 There are several different kinds of contraceptive pills, so even if you’ve tried one variety and experienced side effects, other types may be more suitable.

 A record of your most recent height, weight and blood pressure from the last 6 months will be needed before a contraceptive pill can be prescribed.
 Your blood pressure can be checked using home devices, booking in to see your practice nurse or healthcare assistant, or by using an automatic blood pressure machine, available in gyms and some GP waiting rooms.

 A matchstick-sized flexible rod placed into the upper arm. just below the skin, lasting for three years.

 The contraceptive implant is completely reversible, capable of being taken out at any point during the three years.
-It works by steadily releasing progestogen, a hormone which prevents the ovaries from releasing an egg each month, and then both thickens cervical mucus and thins the lining of the uterus to reduce the chance of an egg being fertilised.
+It works by steadily releasing progestogen, a hormone that prevents the ovaries from releasing an egg each month, and then both thickens cervical mucus and thins the lining of the uterus to reduce the chance of an egg being fertilized.